 Pros and cons of hiring in-house writers

 In-house writers are salaried employees that work for a company full-time or part-time.
 They are paid to be available in hours you set, and once trained, can be a great asset to your business due to the amount of commitment that comes with the job as an employee.
-They’ll know your business inside and out, and you can involve them from the start to finish of any given project—from ideation and brainstorming to executing and measuring.
+They’ll know your business inside and out, and you can involve them from start to finish of any given project—from ideation and brainstorming to executing and measuring.

-An experienced writer may know more about search engine optimization, industry best practices and have a good understanding of your business to translate to your customers.
+An experienced writer may know more about search engine optimization, and industry best practices and have a good understanding of your business to translate to your customers.
 But they likely cost more than a budding business can afford.

 On the other hand, an amateur writer may be cheaper but may not be as familiar with the nuances of business birth pains and industry challenges.
-You might also need to be a little more hands-on or hire a separate project manager or editor to ensure their load and work quality are up to standard.
+You might also need to be a little more hands-on or hire a separate project manager or editor to ensure their load and work quality are up to standards.

 An in-house generalist writer may be good to have as a standby writer for all types of content you need.
 But a major con is downtime you still pay for once you run out of tasks to give.